shariq1989/cookbook/content/recipe/Channa_Masala.md

 #### ABOUT THE MEAL

-Chana masala, also called Chole is a bright and flavorful dish.
-It also happens to be one of the most popular vegetarian dishes in Northern India and Pakistan, which is also where Shariq's family originates.
-It’s a simple, healthy meal to make that caters to vegetarians, vegans, and those who are gluten-free.
+Chana masala, also called Chole, is a bright and flavorful dish.
+It is also one of the most popular vegetarian dishes of Northern India and Pakistan, which is where Shariq's family is from.
+Learning to make Indian food is near and dear to my heart.
 Before meeting Shariq, I had no experience with eating or making Desi food.
-If you asked me the difference between an Indian or a Thai Curry I couldn't have told you.
-Now, I am incredibly honored to be able to study Desi cooking under my mother-in-law.
-She cooks off-script so I have to carefully observe her as she buzzes through the kitchen or I  miss it all.
-I am amazed by her ability to build flavor and create masterpiece after masterpiece.
-This recipe is inspired by her cooking, though I am sure hers would be even tastier.
+If you asked me back then what the difference between an Indian or a Thai Curry, I couldn’t have told you.
+Since then, it has been an honor to study under my mother-in-law, who happens to be a phenomenal cook.
+She makes meals off-script so you have to watch her closely as she buzzes through the kitchen or you will miss it all.
+I am continually amazed by her ability to build upon flavors and create masterpiece after masterpiece.
+This recipe is inspired by what I have learned cooking alongside her.

-Tressa
+#### Is channa masala vegetarian?
+Is channa masala vegan?

+Channa masala is a simple meal that caters to vegetarians, vegans, and those who are gluten-free.
+To make this recipe completely vegan you will need to substitute another oil for the ghee.
+I suggest using grapeseed oil.